Our Review Process

 Another popular vegetarian diet is ovo vegetarian diet where one can consume eggs but has to eliminate meat, fish, poultry and dairy products as well.

 A flexitarian diet as the name suggests is a more flexible version of the vegetarian diet wherein a person mainly refrains from eating meat and animal derived products but can occasionally consume them.
+Also know diet chart for diabetes patient pdf

 A healthy, well-balanced vegetarian diet is built on fruits, vegetables, whole grains, nuts, and seeds.
 These foods are high in health-protective vitamins, minerals, antioxidants, and fiber, which may reduce the risk of prevalent chronic illnesses such as heart disease, diabetes, cancers and obesity.
 With the help of a nutritionist you can choose a diet that’s best for you.

 The cons attached to a vegetarian diet are few but can be detrimental to health if not managed properly.
 A vegetarian diet runs the risk of causing nutritional deficiency among people as well as increasing their carbohydrate intake.
 However, both these situations can be managed with the help of supplements and increasing the intake of protein.
 Make sure to consult a nutritionist before making any changes.
+Know about is honey good for diabetes?.

 Eating nutrient-dense whole foods such as fruits, vegetables, and whole grains will provide a variety of key vitamins and minerals to help address nutritional gaps in your diet.
 Replace animal protein in your diet with a range of protein-rich plant foods such as nuts, seeds, legumes, tempeh, tofu, and seitan.
 Also know about the other vegetarian protein sources.